jakariaemon/CNN-KAN/README.md

 # CNN with Kolmogorov-Arnold Networks

 In our investigation of CNN architectures, we integrated Kolmogorov-Arnold Networks (KANs) to compare against traditional fully connected (FC) layers.
 We found that KANs, with their non-linear spline-based transformations, can capture complex patterns more efficiently than FC layers, potentially reducing the need for deeper or more complex network structures.
 Despite KANs typically having a larger parameter count due to their intricate spline functions, they offer a significant advantage in modeling capabilities.
 This study highlighted the potential of KANs to outperform standard FC layers in tasks requiring high levels of data interpretation and complexity.
 Our findings suggest a promising avenue for future research in neural network design, focusing on optimizing KAN configurations to balance parameter efficiency with computational performance.

-## Network Architecture and Parameter Count
+## Network Architecture
 ```
 CNNKAN(
   (conv1): Conv2d(3, 32, kernel_size=(3, 3), stride=(1, 1), padding=(1, 1))